cilium/cilium/Documentation/operations/upgrade.rst

 .. note::

-   Make sure that you are using the same options as for the initial deployment.
+   Make sure that you are using the equivalent options as for the initial deployment.
+Cilium 1.9 renamed many of the Helm options to better support specifying Cilium configuration via a ``values.yaml`` file.
+Consult the `1.9_helm_options` to determine the 1.9 equivalent options for options you previously specified when initially installing Cilium.

    Instead of using ``--set``, you can also save the values relative to your deployment in a YAML file and use it to regenerate the YAML for the latest